- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 A sharp tug on my cloak redirected my attention to Orion, who nudged as best as he could against the bag filled with berries.

-“Alright…” I removed a few and held them out to him, he gently took them one by one from my hand, eating them away from me before bringing his head back to retrieve more.
+“Alright…” I removed a few and held them out to him, he gently took the fruit one by one from my hand, eating away from me before bringing his head back to retrieve more.

 Despite his definite faults, he was really very clean for a horse.
 Although the longer I spent my time with him the more I was beginning to wonder what sort of horse he was.